fieldtrip/website/faq/source/acpc.md

     - /faq/acpc/
 ---

-# What is the difference between the ACPC, MNI, SPM and TAL coordinate systems?

 There are a number of coordinate systems that have the origin, i.e., the [0,0,0] point, at the Anterior Commissure and that have a RAS orientation (i.e. the x-axis pointing to the right, the y-axis pointing to anterior, the z-axis pointing to superior).

 - ACPC is used if the geometry is according to the individual subject head/brain size.